dwyl/learn-flutter/README.md

 import 'package:flutter/material.dart';

 class Counter extends StatefulWidget {
-  // This is the state object, different from the appearance.
+  // Counter is the Stateful Widget, different from the appearance.
-  // It holds the state configuration and
+  // It holds the state configuration and values
-  // the values provided by the parent and used by the build method
+  // provided by the parent and used by the build method
   // of the State (no values are provided in this instance)
   // Fields in a Widget subclass are always marked